 - In the past, organizations helping people with disabilities find jobs would approach businesses individually.
 Riverside’s five, state-wide regional Employment Collaboratives streamline this process and have built strong and meaningful relationships with businesses across the state, including partnerships with CVS Health, Sodexo, Big Y, Home Depot, TJX Companies, and many more.

 - The Riverside Trauma Center continues to meet and guide communities in addressing suicide prevention and psychological trauma.
 They will soon be using new technology to bring their expertise nationally and internationally – allowing more communities access to these lifesaving tools.

-- Riverside is developing new programs in the area of Brain Injury Services.
+- Riverside has developed new programs in the area of Brain Injury Services.
 People with brain injury require special rehabilitative services so that they can work to regain skills that they once had.
-We now have 12 residences for this population with more planned in the future.
+We now have 15 residences for this population.

 If you would like additional information on any of these new developments, please contact firstname.lastname@example.org.